How to Prepare Year-End Accounts

 Year-end accounts detail an entity's sales, expenses, profit (or loss), assets, liabilities, and equity for the financial year of an entity.
 They cover the period from the start of a financial year to the end.

-Company year-end accounts usually cover a twelve month period, which is the company's financial year.
-For example, a company with the financial year of 31 March 20XX will have a financial year from 1 April 20XX to 31 March 20XX.
+Company year-end accounts typically cover a twelve month period, which corresponds to the company's financial year.
+For example, a company with the financial year of 31 March 20XY will have a financial year from 1 April 20XX to 31 March 20XY.

 Tax authorities require year-end accounts.
 They are the primary source of tax calculation.